AmeniAlsaydi/ios-structs-classes-lab/README.md

         """)
         }
 //    func count() -> Int {
-//        not sure how to create a count method. xs
+//        not sure how to create a count method
 //        return numDogs
 //
 //    }